phil294/AHK_X11/README.md

 Then, you can download the latest binary from the [release section](https://github.com/phil294/AHK_X11/releases).
 Make the downloaded file executable and you should be good to go.

-**Please note that the current version is not very usable yet** because many commands are missing.
+There is no auto updater yet! (but planned) You will probably want to get the latest version then and again.

 ## Usage

 There are different ways to use it.

-1. The Windows way: Running the program directly opens up the interactive installer.
+1. The graphical way, like on Windows: Running the program directly opens up the interactive installer.
     - Once installed, all `.ahk` files are associated with AHK_X11, so you can simply double click them.
     - Also adds the Compiler into `Open as...` Menus.
 2. Command line: Pass the script to execute as first parameter, e.g. `./ahk_x11 "path to your script.ahk"`